Battle of South Street: Events

 On the morning of the Fascist rally, the words "No more war.
 Damn Mosley.
 Fight Fascism" were written in tar on Worthing Town Hall.
 Also, tar was spread on the walls of the Fascists' headquarters on Marine Parade.
 Posters that had been put up to advertise the Fascists' rally bearing the text "Mosley speaks" were defaced to read "Gasbag Mosley speaks tripe".

 In the evening, Mosley gave his speech in the Pier Pavilion to a background noise of singing, chanting and fireworks that were let off by opponents outside.
-The meeting finished around 10pm and Mosley emerged surrounded by his bodyguard of 16 handpicked thugs.
+The meeting finished around 10pm and Mosley emerged surrounded by his bodyguard of 16 Blackshirts.
 Mosley underestimated the hostility and size of the crowd, of whom it was estimated there were around 2,000.
 The Blackshirts marched out of the Pavilion and fireworks were thrown as protesters sang "Poor old Mosley's got the wind up" to the tune of John Brown's Body.
 Fist fights took place and Mosley took part in the fighting.

 The Fascists fought their way to Mitchell's Cafe in the Royal Arcade and barricaded themselves inside as opponents smashed windows and threw tomatoes.
 As it neared midnight, the Fascists broke out and marched along South Street to the junction with Warwick Street.
 Followed by anti-fascists, the Fascists ran up South Street to find their route blocked by a hostile group at the junction with Warwick Street.
 At the time, Warwick Street contained many of the town's more up-market shops and was known locally as "the Bond Street of Worthing".
 From there, the Fascists continued to the junction with Market Street where there another hostile group lay in wait, leading to a break-out of fighting along Market Street.

 One woman bystander was punched in the face in what witnesses described as "guerrilla warfare".
 There were casualties on both sides as a "seething, struggling mass of howling people" became engaged in running battles.
-Francis Skilton, a Solicitor's clerk from Worthing who had gone to post a letter at the Post Office in Chapel Road and went to see what was happening was "savagely attacked by at least three Blackshirts".
+Francis Skilton, a solicitor's clerk from Worthing who had gone to post a letter at the Post Office in Chapel Road and went to see what was happening was "savagely attacked by at least three Blackshirts".

 A bystander named John Birts carried Skilton to Worthing Hospital, 0.7 mi away.
 Robert Poore, an Italian Post Office messenger living in Worthing, was also attacked by the Blackshirts and taken to hospital.

 Fighting only ended when a large number of police force arrested three Blackshirts to the cheers of the crowd.
 The arrested Blackshirts were Mosley, Joyce and a Bernard Mullens, of Chelsea, London.